pantheon-systems/documentation/source/_docs/localdev.md

 1. Enter a **Git commit message** that describes the changes made in this particular push
 1. Click **Push**

+## Advanced Steps

+For users looking to be more hands on and willing to use the terminal, try [Terminus](/docs/terminus/) and [Lando](https://docs.devwithlando.io/started.html){.external}.
+The [Local Development](/docs/local-development/) doc can help you get started.

 ## FAQ, Troubleshooting, and Support

 ### Contact Support / File an Issue

-While Localdev is in beta, [support request best practices](/docs/support/#best-practices) are especially important to for our team to help you resolve the issue, or to discover and resolve any potential issues in Localdev itself.
+While Localdev is in beta, [support request best practices](/docs/support/#best-practices) are especially important for our team to help you resolve the issue, or to report any potential issues in Localdev itself.

 1. Navigate to the **Settings** tab and confirm that *Usage and Crash Data* is set to **Allow reports**.
 This allows the application to automatically submit crash data to Pantheon Support.
     - Application reports are collected and stored locally in `~/.pantheonlocaldev`.